Residents in Ghlin are concerned about a battery recycling plant project due to a significant amount of lead released into the atmosphere annually.

 Determined local residents, Envirolead reassures

 These incidence values are those of the worst-case scenario.
-For Antoine, a farmer, the concern is about the state of the soil, the air and the water.
+For Antoine, a farmer, the concern is regarding the state of the soil, the air and the water.
 “We will import here all the waste from neighbors such as France, the Netherlands or Germany.
 So no, it has no interest in our region.“.
 But for Envirolead, it makes sense.
 The company understands the fears, but stresses compliance with strict standards 850 m from the first habitation.
 “We believe that we need a lead manufacturing plant, our objective is to produce lead products.
 But the smartest way to do it is to recycle the batteries.“, explains François Hanton, Envirolead project manager.

 This Tuesday, residents expressed their disagreement during the municipal council of Mons.
 The region has given its agreement, but the local authorities will request additional studies.
 “The plant is located on the edge of the region’s only green lung“, specifies Gérald.
 But for François Hanton: “Of course you have to be careful with lead.
 But it’s something you can control.“.